facebookresearch/meta-ot/README.md

 python3 setup.py develop
 ```

-# Basic structure of this i[nrepository
+# Basic structure of this repository

 + [./conf](./conf): Hydra configuration
 + [./meta_ot](./meta_ot): Meta OT models and other utility code used by the experiments